-Have you ever considered educating your potential customers about your IT software in a virtual lab environment?
+Have you ever considered educating your potential customers about your IT software in a virtual training environment?
 What if you could eliminate on-premise demos altogether?
 Using virtual labs, you can benefit from shorter sales cycles, less capital investment for dedicated hardware, the ability to capture insights from clients’ demo use, and a decrease in travel costs.

 Below are 4 ways virtual labs can supercharge your sales strategy.

 The big value of virtual labs is that they allow customers to try before they buy – education is the new marketing/sales.
 In today’s age of advanced technology, businesses will rarely buy a product they have no knowledge about.
 Buying teams research a product or service even before a sales team enters the picture.
 According to a Gartner study, tech buyers are 57% of the way through the buying process before speaking to the sales rep.